-You know exactly why you want to study Medicine and you’re super excited to start applying, but when it comes to writing your personal statement your mind goes blank and you have no idea what to say.
+You know exactly why you want to study medicine and you’re super excited to start applying, but when it comes to writing your Medicine personal statement your mind goes blank and you have no idea what to say.
 If this sounds familiar, then here are some tips to help get the personal statement ball rolling.

 Try to find some example personal statements to help you see what one should look like.
 Although it’s helpful, the personal statement example doesn’t need to be for medicine.
 You can also read other people’s perspectives on what it’s like to study medicine or be a doctor.

 This should help you get into the right mindset to write your personal statement.
 Do not copy anything you read but rather notice the tone and how other people talk about themselves without sounding self-centred.

 It’s also equally important to find things you didn’t enjoy reading, so you can avoid making those mistakes yourself.